zacjones93/egghead-instructor-101-guide/03-creating-courses/create-courses.md

 ## Lesson Autonomy

-Within a course, **each individual lesson should be as autonomous as possible**, covering its own individual topic as independently from the other lessons in the course.
+Within a course, **each individual lesson should be as autonomous as possible**, covering its own individual topic, independently from the other lessons in the course.
+Obviously the lessons **are** related, but that doesn't mean we can't make an effort to allow them to stand alone.

 :zap:** each lesson in a course should stand on its own as much as possible**